EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-computes the percolation into the soil after the surface runoff process
+Percolation as a difference of throughfall and surface runoff loss.

 **Parameters**
 - None